gungoronline/Groovy/README.md

 - Within the Linker Mobile application, your website is added to the application and listed in the search results.
 Quickly share the contents of your web page with your visitors.
 - It is the best and free way to turn your Wordpress website into a mobile application.

+## What does it support?
+- Read your blogs on webview
+- Lists your blogs
+- Lists your today's organic search referance website adress and visit counts
+- Shows total comment counts
+- Shows total member counts
+- Shows total category counts
+- Lists your categories and publish count
+- Lists your pages
+- Read your pages on webview

 ## Installation
 - Please visit https://github.com/gungoronline/Groovy/tree/master/Plugin-versions page and download latest version and upload zip into plugins.